AniStepBall/ice-cream_sentiment_analysis/README.md

 # Ice Cream Review Sentiment System

-A project that analyzes, models, serves customer sentiment for ice cream reviews using NLP and machine learning.
+A project that analyzes, models, and serves customer sentiment for ice cream reviews using NLP and machine learning.

 ## Project Goal
 Build a sentiment analysis pipeline using real-world ice cream review data.
 The goal is to explore, clean, and extract insights and features from the data to prepare it for machine learning.